-My Dad drove us to Toronto for an event with Dave and Fred (and his Dad) at the Herron Chev-Olds car dealership.
+Sometime in 1971, Mr Zufelt (Fred’s Dad) and my Dad drove us all to Toronto for an event at the Herron Chev-Olds car dealership.
 The track (a big one) was on the second floor of their building and I think it was either the Ontario or Canadian championship event.

-(Please note, that we did NOT win the big trophy in the picture; as always, it was my Dad’s idea.
-But nowadays I’m glad he shot it.)
+(Please note, that we did NOT win the big trophy as seemingly indicated in the picture; as always.
+It was my Dad’s idea, but now I’m glad he shot it.)

 We worked madly right up to the event to prepare our scratch-built cars — in fact, we were still getting ready in our hotel room the night before the race.
 I had a ’71 Tyrrell for the F1 class and both David and I had March 707 cars for the CanAm race.

 We all stayed in one room — the fathers got the beds and the rest of us were in cots.
 By this time, Fred and Dave were dabbling in radio-control car racing too and Fred woke us up by talking in his sleep — “Damn crystals, damn crystals” he repeated, probably dreaming of his radio equipment.
 Then somebody farted loudly and Fred yelled “Good morning!” and we were off to the races — literally.

 We’d actually managed to find a sponsor and had “Taylormade Gears” plastered over the rear wing of both cars.
 I think the shop had actually wanted us to put THEIR name on the cars instead of the merchandise, but they had given us free gears and that’s what got advertised…